otp2/providers-v4/README.md

 *   **Column Standardization:** Provider Type data has been integrated within the Internal Label field to reduce redundancy.
 *   **NPI Integration:** Added NPI numbers from the standardized provider list to all providers in the working dataset.
 *   **Location Information Update:** Added comprehensive location details (building names, addresses, phone numbers) to providers based on their primary locations.
+*   **Bio Information Removal:** Removed provider biographical information from the dataset for privacy considerations.
 *   **Next Phase:** Data mapping against Salesforce picklists and field standardization.

 ## Project Structure